Nexiauk/fableseed_stories/README.md

 ### *User Garden*
-The user garden populates automatically with the logged-in user's detail in the head, as well as forming part of the page's title.
+The user garden populates automatically with the logged-in user's detail in the heading, as well as forming part of the page's title.
 It shows the display name, a bio tagline, the user's email address if they entered it (optional), their full name as entered, and their fablebud count.
 They can edit their profile and change the display name, bio and profile picture via the edit-profile form.
-The description list stacks on mobile phones to make best user of the space.
+The description list stacks on mobile phones to make best use of the space.

-The earned flowers area collects all flowers earned from branching a flower associated with a fableseed for the firsst time.
+The earned flowers area collects all flowers earned from branching a flower associated with a fableseed for the first time.
 The quantity of the flower increases as more branches are written on seeds of that same flower type.

-The flower images have a hover effect, showing they are clickable - they link back to the fableseed that the user first branches of that flower type.
+The flower images have a hover effect, showing they are clickable - they link back to the fableseed that the user first branched of that flower type.

 ![Garden page on desktop view](./docs/screenshots/garden1.png)
 ![Garden page on mobile view](./docs/screenshots/garden2.png)